evanwill/_drafts/_notes/linux-intro.md

 But it also makes a great desktop OS for your personal computer!
 Thus, there are many practical *and* ideological reasons to use Free and Open software.

+For an indepth introduction, try the free edX course from the Linux Foundation, [Introduction to Linux](https://training.linuxfoundation.org/linux-courses/system-administration-training/introduction-to-linux).

 > Bloatware, adware, viruses, oh my!
 > Many people are sick of the shady commercial practices of Windows, Apple, and PC manufacturers that put user security and privacy at risk.
 > Proprietary OS limit your rights and control as a user.